What is the best protein powder for the candida diet?

 Candidiasis is a fungal infection caused by the yeast candida.
 Symptoms include fatigue, mouth sores, and stomach pain.
 Just like mold, yeast is a type of fungus.
 It is naturally found on the surface of the skin and in the intestines.
 Normally, bacteria limit the amount of candida in the gut, but some medical treatments (like antibiotics) reduce the amount of bacteria, which can lead to a candida overgrowth.

-Candida overgrowth if often blamed for gastrointestinal diseases like irritable bowel syndrome (IBS), and people with IBS claim that they feel better when they change their diets to reduce the amount of candida in their gut.
+Candida overgrowth is often blamed for gastrointestinal diseases like irritable bowel syndrome (IBS), and people with IBS claim that they feel better when they change their diets to reduce the amount of candida in their gut.
 This generally involves eating fewer simple carbohydrates like sugar, which yeast feed on.
 That said, although several studies have linked candida to digestive issues, the findings are too weak to be able to draw much of a conclusion.
 Moreover, there is little evidence that dietary changes have an effect on candidiasis.
 Instead of a diet, most doctors therefore prescribe anti-fungal medications to treat yeast overgrowth.

 Do not let this stop you from changing your diet, however.
-Anecdotal evidence suggests that diet may be a great place to start if you have candidiasis, and many people note improvement in symptoms when on the candida diet.
+Anecdotal evidence suggests that diet may be a great place to start if you have candidiasis, that is, many people note improvement in symptoms when on the candida diet.
 Just be sure to consult your doctor before making any significant changes to what you eat.

-Avoid dairy and food additives.
+Avoid food additives.

-The candida diet seeks to reduce or eliminate certain food groups, one of which is dairy.
-This means that whey and casein protein powder, which are byproducts of cheese and yogurt production, are off the table.
-It also recommended that you avoid food additives, especially artificial sweeteners and sugar alcohols.
+Most protein powders are full of food additives.
 Although they are not necessarily bad for you in small quantities, food additives can add up quickly, especially if you drink a protein shake every day.
-At higher quantities, food additives can cause nasty side effects.
+At higher quantities, food additives can cause gastrointestinal (GI) side effects.

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors*, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 Avoid protein concentrates and isolates.